-As of this morning there were close to 900,000 laboratory-confirmed cases of the virus, according to WHO.
+As of this morning there were over 2.6 million laboratory-confirmed cases of the virus, according to WHO.
 The medical community has rushed to search for solutions to the spread of the disease with a big push for vaccine and medicine research.

 Tech has a history of helping the medical industry track and treat viruses.
 Among more recent examples is flu tracking.
 In 2018 the US experienced a particularly severe flu season.
 During this time aggregated user data collected through Kinsa’s smart connected thermometers indicated illness spikes across the country.

 Even more recently, a Scripps Research Translational Institute study published in The Lancet Digital Health found that resting-heart-rate and sleep-duration data collected from Fitbit devices could help inform timely and accurate models of population-level influenza trends.

 In terms of COVID-19, we are seeing another rise in digital epidemiology tools, chatbot helpers, EHR guidance tools and rapid-response test kits.

 Read on for a list of how health organizations, governments and digital health vendors are using technology to tackle the COVID-19 crisis:

 COVID-first virtual care.
 Telemedicine company Fruit Street Health launched a new risk assessment, triage and video consult platform designed specifically to handle potential COVID-19 cases.